We’re Glad You’re Here

 April is Child Abuse Prevention Month and we want to share some facts you may not know about abuse and childhood trauma.
 1. Child abuse and Childhood Domestic Violence (CDV) are two different things.
 When you read the phrase “Childhood Domestic Violence,” what do you picture?
 Many believe Childhood Domestic Violence (CDV) is the same thing as child abuse, but these two phrases have different...

-Written by Shirley Sanguino Often, we find ourselves wondering, how can a child be depressed?
-What could possibly be contributing to their depression at such a young age?
+Written by Shirley Sanguino What could be contributing to their depression at such a young age?
 As someone who experienced childhood depression, I know it can be pretty difficult to feel all alone in the battle against it.
-I remember being told I could not have depression because I was just eleven years old, yet I felt as...
+I remember being told I could not have depression because I was just eleven years old, yet I felt as though I was at the bottom of a well with no way out and no one to...

 What everyone should know about domestic violence (DV)